Sugandha

 Sugandha (fl.
-883 – 914) was the ruler of Kashmir in the northern Indian subcontinent during the 10th century.
+883 – 914) was the fifth ruler of Kashmir in the northern Indian subcontinent during the 10th century.

 She was the Queen Consort of Kashmir from 885 to 902 by marriage to Sankaravarman, the King of Kashmir.
 She served as Queen Regent of Kashmir during the minority of her son king Gopalavarman between 902 and 904.
 She was declared monarch in her own right in 904 as Sri Sugandha Deva, Queen of Kashmir, when all successors to the throne has died.
 She was dethroned by the Tantrins in 906 and they installed Partha as monarch.
 Sugandha continued to claim the throne of Kashmir and retreated to live in Haskapura (present-day Ushkur, Baramulla).
 In 914 she went to war against Partha and the Tantrins, but was imprisoned and later killed in a Buddhist monastery called Nispalaka Vihara.

 Queen consort

 Sugandha was the daughter of Svamiraja, the king of a kingdom near Kashmir.
 Sugandha was married to Sankaravarman, who reigned as King of Kashmir from 885 CE until 902 CE.
 He had at-least three other wives, including one Surendravati, but Sugangha acted as his queen consort.

 Sankaravarman died in 902 of a stray-arrow at Urusha (present-day Hazara, Pakistan), whilst returning from a not-so-successful conquest, where Sugandha had also accompanied him.
 Following his death, he was succeeded by his son, Gopalavarman.
 While some of Sankaravarman's queens and servants died by Sati, the Dowager Queen Sugandha refused it in order to act as Queen Mother and regent for Gopalavarman.
 After Sankaravarman's last rites had finished, Gopalavarman was crowned the King of Kashmir.